-- Are there any lifestyle changes I can make that might reduce my risk of developing gout or having a gout flare? - 2.
-Will any of the current medications I am taking increase my risk for hyperuricemia? - 3.
-How does medication work to help my gout? - 4.
-How and when should I take my medication? - 5.
-Could gout medication interact with other medications I am taking? - 6.
-What should I do if I miss a dose? - 7.
-What is the lowest NSAID dose I can take to relieve the pain and/or swelling? - 8.
+- 1. Will any of the current medications I am taking increase my risk for hyperuricemia? - 2.
+How does medication work to help my gout? - 3.
+How and when should I take my medication? - 4.
+Could gout medication interact with other medications I am taking? - 5.
+What should I do if I miss a dose? - 6.
+What is the lowest NSAID dose I can take to relieve the pain and/or swelling? - 7.
 What should I do if my symptoms are not relieved while taking gout medication?

-The Gout & Uric Acid Education Society is a nonprofit group of health care professionals whose mission is to educate the public and health care community about gout and the related health care consequences of hyperuricemia, with the aim of improving the quality of care and minimizing the burden of gout.
+The Gout Education Society is a nonprofit group of health care professionals whose mission is to educate the public and health care community about gout and the related health care consequences of hyperuricemia, with the aim of improving the quality of care and minimizing the burden of gout.
 To learn more and access complimentary resources, visit GoutEducation.org.